Financial-Times/konstructor-services-scripts/raiselog.md

 To configure:

 1. Ensure you have generated a system code in Salesforce.
-You can do this with http://konstructor.svc.ft.com by simply entering a name for your service (to make things easier it could be called after your repository name), a description and short description.
+You can do this with [old Konstructor service](http://konstructor.svc.ft.com/swagger#!/CMDB/addAsset) by simply entering a name for your service (to make things easier it could be called after your repository name), a description and short description.
     Tip: System code should be lower case, no spaces.

 2. Now create an API Key for the Change Request API.
 To do this type `key generator` within a public slack channel and follow the link.